AGRICULTURE & LOCAL FOODS

 Increasing economic opportunity and improving quality of life.

 Food is at the heart of every community.
 It brings families and neighbors together, defines and blends culture, nourishes health, and fuels life.
 And the system of producing, processing and distributing food creates jobs, engenders opportunity, drives innovation and productivity, and facilitates creative expression, especially in underserved rural and urban areas.
-Visit The Good Life to learn more about food access point technical assistance.
+Visit The Good Food Access Program to learn more about food access point technical assistance.
+Other food and agriculture-related programs we currently have are the AgVet Program, and Agricultural Mental Health Program.

 Community mental health practitioners and community-based healthcare providers refer patients to a CSA prescription, augmented with ancillary programming.
 Health care professionals, county public health, and ancillary team members work together to refer residents to the program.